microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityCaseEdiscoveryCaseTag.md

 # New-MgSecurityCaseEdiscoveryCaseTag

 ## SYNOPSIS
-Create a new ediscoveryReviewTag object.
+Create new navigation property to tags for security

 ## SYNTAX